A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Lagrangian Analyticity of Inhomogeneous Incompressible Fluids

-It turns out that inhomogeneity doesn't prevent analyticity, by comparing above theorem 4.1 with the compressible Euler counterexample in \cite{He19}.
+It turns out that inhomogeneity doesn't prevent analyticity, by comparing above theorem \ref{Lagrangian Analyticity of IIE} with the compressible Euler counterexample in \cite{He19}.
 The crucial structure of incompressible fluids that leads to the analyticity is the hidden ellipticity in these models (The Biot-Savart law).
-Such a regularization mechanism, from the Lagrangian viewpoint, is manifested by the following pointwise integration by part lemma (cf. \cite{Co01a}\cite{CI08}). \paragraph{Lemma 4.2} Let $\ell,u\in H^{s+1}$, $s>d/2$.
-Then $\bP(\nabla^*\ell u)\in H^{s+1}$.
+Such a regularization mechanism, from the Lagrangian viewpoint, is manifested by the following pointwise integration by part lemma (cf. \cite{Co01a}\cite{CI08}). \begin{lem} Let $\ell,u\in H^{s+1}$, $s>d/2$.
+Then $\bP(\nabla^*\ell u)\in H^{s+1}$. \end{lem} \begin{proof}[Proof of Lemma~\ref{Pointwise IBP}] It suffices to show $\partial_i\bP(\nabla^*\ell u)\in H^s$ for all $i$.
+For each fixed $1\le i\le d$, by commutativity between Fourier multipliers we have